By Bryan Boggiano

 Over the next six-and-a-half years, Haller fought for survival in World War II-era Europe, struggling to find food, water, and shelter while evading persecution by the Nazis in any way he could.

-After Kristallnacht, his mother put Haller and his brother on a train from Germany to Antwerp, Belgium, where he had an uncle.
+After Kristallnacht, his mother put Haller and his brother on a train from Germany to Antwerp, Belgium, to save them from the Nazis.

 Haller and his brother stayed in Paris only for a few months before returning to Belgium.
 His mother, who was in Berlin, eventually fled to England to work as domestic help.